-This award is to recognize the Marine Officer who most exemplifies the personal and professional standards of leadership valued by the SFMC.
+This award is given to the Marine who most exemplifies the personal and professional standards of leadership valued by the SFMC.
 This individual has provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other leaders to follow.

-To receive this award, the General Staff will select three nominations from among the brigades' current annual Sword of Valor recipients.
-These nominations will then be passed on to the Commandant for their selection of the final recipient.
-SHIELD OF HONOR (SFMC Volunteer of the Year) (SHoH)
+Normally, the General Staff selects the top three candidates for this award from among the Sword of Valor recipients in the various brigades, and then passes those names on to the Commandant for his selection of the final recipient.

+SHIELD OF HONOR (SFMC Volunteer of the Year)

+Issuing Authority: Commandant

+Frequency: Annual.
+One award each year.